WenjuanW/Risk_Prediction_of_Post-Stroke_30-day_Mortality_SSNAP_and_RiksStroke/README.md

 ## About the models

-The file xxx validates five models that were initially trained on SSNAP registry data in 2013-2018.
+The file External_validation_with_trained_models.ipynb shows how to load the trained models and use it for predictions.
 The models are: Logistic Regression (LR), LR with elastic net and interaction terms, and XGBoost.

-The script imports a validation dateset (validation.csv) and generates the following:

-1. Evaluate the Brier Score of the pre-trained models on the validation dataset;
-2. Evaluate discrimination (area under the ROC curve (AUC)) of the pre-trained models on the validation dataset;
-3. Evaluate calibration (calibration-in-the-large, calibration slop and calibration plots) on the validation dataset;
-4. Analysis of the decision curves showing net benefit at every probability threshold.

-Note:
-* The code does not perform any training or cross-validation;
-* The code does not do imputation.
-* Imputation could be done with median/mean values of each variable

 ## How to use this repository

 1. Prepare your validation dataset according to the below specification;
-2. Run xxx using your own validation dataset;
+2. Run External_validation_with_trained_models.ipynb using your own validation dataset;
 3. We would appreciate if you emial the results to wenjuan.wang@kcl.ac.uk.

 ### Measures needed to validate these models